 What are some vaginal moisturizers?

-In Vaginal Atrophy: Diagnosis & Treatment – Treatment the Mayo Clinic explain:
+In Vaginal Atrophy: Diagnosis & Treatment – Treatment: Vaginal Moisturizers or Lubricants the Mayo Clinic explain:

 - “Vaginal moisturizers.
-Try a vaginal moisturizer (K-Y Liquibeads, Replens, Sliquid, others) to restore some moisture to your vaginal area.
-You may have to apply the moisturizer every few days.
-The effects of a moisturizer generally last a bit longer than those of a lubricant”.
+These products (K-Y Liquibeads, Replens, Sliquid, others) can help restore some moisture to your vagina.
+You may have to use the moisturizer every few days.
+Its effects tend to last a bit longer than those of a lubricant”.

 Vaginal Estrogen